tomphp/php-transform/README.md

 [![Build Status](https://travis-ci.org/tomphp/php-transform.svg?branch=master)](https://travis-ci.org/tomphp/php-transform)

-Predicate is a simple library which aims to make using PHP's `array_map` function a more pleasant experience - and resulting in cleaner code.
+Transform is a simple library which aims to make using PHP's `array_map` function a more pleasant experience - and resulting in cleaner code.

-Predicate is a collection of helper functions for common transform actions.
+Transform is a collection of helper functions for common transform actions.

 For a great companion library of predicates to make your `array_filter` code also look great, see [Pentothal](https://github.com/Giuseppe-Mazzapica/Pentothal).